Oslo with children

 Mathallen Oslo

 If you’re looking for a world-class culinary experience, Mathallen Oslo is the place to be.
-This indoor market hall houses an array of artisan food stores, delis and restaurants, where you can discover the flavors of Norway and the world.
+This indoor market hall features an array of artisan food stores, delis and restaurants, where you can discover the flavors of Norway and the world.

 For families, there are plenty of options to choose from, ranging from traditional Norwegian dishes to exotic flavors from around the world.
-Whether you’re in the mood for a hearty Norwegian meal or a quick bite to eat on the go, you’ll find it all at Mathallen Oslo.
+Whether you’re in the mood for a hearty Norwegian meal or a quick bite to eat on the go, you’ll find it all at Mathallen Oslo

 Practical tips for Oslo with children